Get Help Today(877) 648-4288

-Sonata, a brand name for Zaleplon, is one of three popular sleep drugs used to treat mild to moderate Insomnia.
+Sonata, a brand name for Zaleplon, is one of 3 popular sleep drugs used to treat mild to moderate Insomnia.
 Sleeping pills, commonly referred to as Z-drugs, have replaced Benzodiazepines as the most popular “go-to” sleep aids.
-However, despite them replacing Benzos, they still carry their own side effects and should always be taken as prescribed.
+However, they still carry their own side effects and should always be taken as prescribed.

 Help is out there